 So, there you have it.
 Maybe not an explanation of how you find a job during lockdown…because the ‘how’ you find a job has not really changed!
 The mechanics of applying, interviewing, and accepting/rejecting a job offer are actually the same as they always have been.
 What has changed though is the market conditions, the technologies involved, the unemployment rates, and the industry sectors that are not hiring.

 For many organisations’ recruitment is suddenly not their top priority.
-But, thanks to technology and successfully navigating the earlier lockdown, some companies becoming increasingly confident and are hiring.
+But, thanks to technology and successfully navigating the earlier lockdown, some companies are becoming increasingly confident and are hiring.

 As a job seeker, you cannot change the current reality, but if you learn to work with it and manage your expectations you may come out of lockdown ahead of other job seekers.
 Opportunities are out there, just stay patient and temper your expectations to the market.